jiachenchen322/swdpwr/README.md

 Files for Windows:
 swdpwr_macro_win.sas
-swdpwr.exe (This can be downloaded from: https://github.com/jiachenchen322/swdpwr/blob/main/swdpwr.exe) If an error message occurred saying that some dll files are missing, please contact me so that I can help you solve this issue.
+swdpwr.exe (This can be downloaded from: https://github.com/jiachenchen322/swdpwr/blob/main/swdpwr.exe) If an error message occurred saying that some dll files are missing, please contact me so that I can help you solve this issue or you can just download the bin1.zip and bin2.zip to access the missing files.

 Files for UNIX:
 swdpwr_macro_unix.sas